-The Company had loan receivables of \$56.4 million and \$63.8 million as of December 31, 2022 and 2023, respectively, from certain separate privately and publicly held companies that it is holding for long-term investment, which are presented within "Other assets" on our consolidated balance sheets at amortized cost, net of the allowance for credit losses.
-As of December 31, 2022 and 2023, \$0.9 million and \$1.3 million, respectively, of accrued interest related to our loan receivables was recorded in "Prepaid expenses and other current assets" in our consolidated balance sheets.
-We recognized interest income related to our loan receivables of \$4.2 million, \$0.7 million, \$2.4 million and \$6.6 million for the year ended December 31, 2021, two months ended February 28, 2022, ten months ended December 31, 2022 and year ended December 31, 2023, respectively.
+The Company had loan receivables of \$63.8 million and \$68.9 million as of December 31, 2023 and 2024, respectively, from certain separate privately and publicly held companies that it is holding for long-term investment, which are presented within "Other assets" on our consolidated balance sheets at amortized cost, net of the allowance for credit losses.
+As of December 31, 2023 and 2024, \$1.3 million and \$1.5 million, respectively, of accrued interest receivable related to our loan receivables was recorded in "Prepaid expenses and other current assets" in our consolidated balance sheets.
+We recognized interest income related to our loan receivables of \$0.7 million, \$2.4 million, \$6.6 million and \$7.9 million during the two months ended February 28, 2022, ten months ended December 31, 2022, year ended December 31, 2023, and year ended December 31, 2024, respectively.

 The fair value of loan receivables is evaluated on a loan-by-loan basis, and is determined based on assessments of discounted cash flows that are considered probable of collection.
-We consider these inputs to be Level 3 within the fair value hierarchy under ASC 820, Fair Value Measurements and Disclosure ("ASC 820").
-The cumulative fair value of our loan receivables as of December 31, 2022 and 2023 was \$57.2 million and \$65.1 million, respectively.
+We consider the inputs used to determine the fair value of the loan receivables to be Level 3 within the fair value hierarchy under ASC 820.
+The cumulative fair value of our loan receivables as of December 31, 2023 and 2024 was \$65.1 million and \$70.4 million, respectively.